 - Hearing loss

-If you notice any of these signs, bring your cat to Village Vet of Urbana for cat vet care in the Frederick County, MD area.
+If you notice any of these signs, contact Village Vet of Urbana for cat vet care in the Frederick County, MD area.

 Reasons Cats Get Ear Infections